![]() |

 What if you have no experience in the food industry?

-So if you are not afraid of starting something new, call us and let’s discuss your new hot dog cart business.
-1-800-915-4683 (TOLL-FREE) or email us at “willrhodgskiss@aol.com”
+If you are not afraid of starting something new, call us and let’s discuss your new hot dog cart business.

 Food Safety and Health Related Site Links

-Many of these Health Department sites deal with much more than just information related to Mobile Food Vending and Hot Dog Carts.
-To effectively find the information you need, use the Search Box using terms related to the Hot Dog Vending Industry such as: hot dog carts, food safety, food inspection, mobile food vending, concession stands, itinerant food vending, restaurant, food premises, mobile prepration premises, food licensing, food preparation, food handling, food training, food business, etc.
+Many of these health department sites deal with much more than just information related to Mobile Food Vending and Hot Dog Carts.
+To effectively find the information you need, use the Search Box using terms related to the Hot Dog Vending Industry such as: hot dog carts, food safety, food inspection, mobile food vending, concession stands, itinerant food vending, restaurant, food premises, mobile prepration premises, food licensing, hotdog cart, hotdog carts, food preparation, food handling, food training, food business, and so on.

 Federal Health Departments